Baron Wentworth: Wentworth family

-Thomas Wentworth was created first Baron in 1529.
+Thomas Wentworth was created Baron Wentworth in 1529.

-He was succeeded by his son, also Thomas Wentworth.
+He was succeeded by his son, also named Thomas Wentworth.
 The second Baron represented Suffolk in the House of Commons and served as Deputy of Calais.

 His grandson, Thomas Wentworth, the fourth Baron, was created Earl of Cleveland in the Peerage of England in 1626.
 He later became a prominent Royalist commander in the Civil War.
 The earldom became extinct on Lord Cleveland's death in 1667.

 His son Thomas Wentworth was summoned to the House of Lords through a writ of acceleration in 1640 in his father's junior title of Baron Wentworth (and is considered the fifth Baron).
 He was also a noted Royalist commander in the Civil War.
 However, he predeceased his father by two years.

 Henrietta Maria Wentworth, daughter of the fifth Baron, succeeded as the sixth holder upon her grandfather's death.
 She was the mistress of the Duke of Monmouth, helping to finance his unsuccessful rebellion in 1685.
 She died without issue the following year.